jmetzger/training-helm-visual-studio-code/helm/internals.md

 ## In welcher Reihenfolge werden die templates im templates - Ordner abgearbeitet

-  * EN: In which order are the templates in the template-folder processed ?
+  * EN: In which order are the templates in the templates-folder processed ?
   * Es werden alle templates mit einbezogen auch in Unterordnern

 ```